 Jim Kessler's old boss, Senator Charles Schumer, labeled Jim a “creative non-conformist."
 In his decades on Capitol Hill and on the campaign trail, Jim's definitely been called a lot worse.
 It was that creative non-conformity that led Jim to join Jon Cowan, Matt Bennett, and Nancy Hale in co-founding Third Way in 2005.
 For more than a decade, Jim had dreamed of starting an organization like Third Way—one that supported a vital and daring center, where new ideas grow and orthodoxies wither.
-Now, as Third Way's Senior Vice President for Policy, Jim brings his wealth of knowledge, enthusiasm, and insights to bear on issues across the policy spectrum, from middle class economic prosperity to immigration, guns, and entitlements.
+Now, as Third Way's Executive Vice President for Policy, Jim brings his wealth of knowledge, enthusiasm, and insights to bear on issues across the policy spectrum, from middle class economic prosperity to immigration, guns, and entitlements.
 As he sees it, his job is to imagine the world as it's going to be and figure out how most Americans can succeed in it.

 To that end, Jim appears frequently as a commentator on television, radio, on the web, and in newspapers—including The New York Times, The Wall Street Journal, The Washington Post, 60 Minutes, MSNBC's Hardball with Chris Matthews, The Financial Times, Congressional Quarterly, National Journal, ABC World News Tonight, The CBS Evening News, NPR's Morning Edition, Bloomberg and Marketplace Radio.
 A prolific writer, his columns have appeared in The Washington Post, The New York Times, The Wall Street Journal, POLITICO, Roll Call and DEMOCRACY: A Journal of Ideas.